MetaMask/web3-dubai-mm-workshop/README.md

 export { MetaMaskProvider, useMetaMask };
 ```

-These files respectively listen for changes in the users connection to Metamask and set up a context provider for sharing the wallet state to the components in our app and we can go over each one in the workshop to give more explanation.
+These files respectively listen for changes in the user's connection to Metamask and set up a context provider for sharing the wallet state to the components in our app and we can go over each one in the workshop to give more explanation.

-With those files in place we wire up our connect, disconnect and display some basic balance information from our connected user.
+With those files in place, we wire up our connect, disconnect, and display basic balance information from our connected user.

-Let's go back to our Naviagtion component and update it to import these hooks and get everything working:
+Let's go back to our Navigation component and update it to import these hooks and get everything working:

-In the `Navigation.tsx` file update to the following code:
+In the `Navigation.tsx` file, update to the following code:

 ```typescript
 import Link from "next/link";